 What was the basis of the musical system(s) of the ancient Khmer?
 That's a delicate question because they left us no written record or fixed-note instrument that would have allowed us to determine it.
 In the light of contemporary ethnology, it can be said, given the geographical populations' partitioning, that before the Indianization of Cambodia there existed musical devices specific to each tribal entity and, within each one, music dedicated to each social function.
 Perhaps there are traces of it today, especially in the rituals of possession, but it would be pure speculation to assert it.

 We can, however, argue that the basis of the musical device came from India as opposed to currents of thought and liturgical and sound tools.
 Indigenous, Sino-Thai, Malayo-Indonesian, from palatine and popular influences that make Khmer music an aesthetic entity different from that of India at the same time should of course not be excluded.
 There is, in answer to this question, an interesting observation which substantially differentiates the Khmer Empire from India.
-Since the first texts of the 7th c. until now, Cambodia has fixed notes musical instruments.
-First of all, the harp and then, beginning in the 16th c., the gong chime, xylophones and, later (?), metallophones with blades.
+Since the first texts of the 7thcentury until now, Cambodia has fixed notes musical instruments.
+First of all, the harp and then, beginning in the 16th century, the gong chime, xylophones and, later (?), metallophones with blades.
 This structural conservatism has made it possible to inscribe Cambodia in continuity.

 The eminent musicologist Alain Daniélou tells us: "It is difficult to determine with certainty in what proportions the classical Cambodian system, based on instruments with fixed sounds, resembles one of the ancient Indian systems or represents an independent tradition.
 Some melodic percussion have always existed in India, and it seems highly probable that the Gandhara-grama system (a seven-tone scale called the "celestial range"), already considered lost by the Sanskrit authors of the classical era, Refers to a melodic scale that is only found today in Indochina and Siam."